aniketbanerjee03/SQL-IMDB-MOVIE-Data-Analysis/README.md

 # SQL-IMDB-MOVIE-Data-Analysis
-Use SQL to analyse the IMDB Data and give recommendations to RSVP Movies
+Use SQL to analyze the IMDB Data and give recommendations to RSVP Movies